ranagh00/HR-Database-Management-System/README.md

 # HR Oracle Database Project
 This repository contains SQL scripts for managing an HR Oracle Database.
 The project demonstrates database creation, data manipulation, and data retrieval in an HR context.

-## Project Structure
-HR-Oracle-Database-Project/ ├── DDL/ │ └── CreateTables.sql ├── DML/ │ ├── DML_InsertData.sql │ └── DML_DeleteUpdate.sql ├── Queries/ │ └── Queries.sql

 ## Description of Files
-- **DDL/CreateTables.sql**: Scripts to create the database schema.
+- **DDL_CreateTables.sql**: Scripts to create the database schema.
-- **DML/DML_InsertData.sql**: Scripts for inserting data into the tables.
+- **DML_InsertData.sql**: Scripts for inserting data into the tables.
-- **DML/DML_DeleteUpdate.sql**: Scripts for updating and deleting data.
+- **DML_DeleteUpdate.sql**: Scripts for updating and deleting data.
-- **Queries/Queries.sql**: Queries for retrieving data.
+- **Queries.sql**: Queries for retrieving data.

-## Schema Details
+## Database Schema Creation

-The provided SQL script establishes the schema for an HR database, incorporating foundational entities such as departments, employees, leave requests, instructors, and training courses.
+The DDL_CreateTables.sql file establishes the schema for an HR database, incorporating foundational entities such as departments, employees, leave requests, instructors, and training courses.
 Below is a structured summary and key points about each table:

 1. **Departments Table**
 *Columns:*